voidReq/SmartGrid_IoT/README.md

 //Overall wiring of the project is in "OverallWiring.png"

-Using NodeMCu ESP8266 boards, we set up a controllable (see RelayWiring.png) solar panel and water generator, read their voltage with a voltage sensor, and reduced it to 5V, allowing us to power every nodeMCU board through VIN.
-We then, via a central power breadboard, redistributed the power to "houses", each with a controllable (see HouseRelayWiring.png) fan and light, and monitored their power usage with the INA219 module.
-All readings were then sent to a database through MQTT, which allowed the data to be stored and displayed on a webpage.
+/*
 MQTT is essentially a messaging system that allows data to be sent wirelessly, on different networks, without the need of port forwarding.
 It uses a "topic" system similar to a file system, that allows organization of values.
+*/

+We wired a water generator and a solar panel to a battery, with relays (see RelayWiring.png) connected to MQTT servers (via a NodeMCUesp8266) in the connections allowing us to turn on and off the stream of power.
+We then used two power regulators to reduce the 12V coming from the battery into a manageable 5V, while keeping up the amperage.
+In the connections were also voltage readers (SolarPanelVoltageSensor.ino, voltagedetection.md), that sent their readings to mqtt servers "vmi/solar/voltage" and "vmi/water/voltage".

+The battery (with a reduced 5V) was then wired to a central power board, where house loads grabbed their power from.
+Each house had a fan and a light, each individually controllable via a relay (HouseRelayWiring.png).
+The relays were connected to separate NodeMcu's, which allowed them to be controlled via MQTT.
+We then used the INA219 module (INA219 diagram.png) to read the power consumption of the houses, and send it over MQTT (HouseXDiagnostics.ino).

 The following shows the topics that we read and wrote on.

 **READING VALUES**